-Cervical spondylosis is degeneration of the disks and vertebrae in the neck, putting pressure on (compressing) the spinal cord in the neck.
+Cervical spondylosis is degeneration of the vertebrae in the neck and the disks between them, putting pressure on (compressing) the spinal cord in the neck.

 Cervical spondylosis usually affects middle-aged and older people.
 It is the most common cause of spinal cord dysfunction among people older than 55.